-We as a culture spend so much of our time in cars, and as a traveller and touring musician, I spend additional long periods of time traveling by car, van, truck or bus, crisscrossing the Americas, Europe, Asia, Australia and elsewhere.
-It seems a fact of modern life that we often find ourselves observe landscapes through the windshield of a motor vehicle.
+We as a culture spend so much of our time in cars, and as a traveller and touring musician, I spend additional long periods of time traveling by car, van, truck or bus, crisscrossing the world landscape.
+It seems a fact of modern life that we often find ourselves observe vistas through the windshield of a motor vehicle.
 The question I set forth for myself is: how does one draw a moving landscape?
-It’s like trying to draw a rushing river.
-My first responses were gestural, skeins of lines following the horizon, the curve of the road and the shapes of the trees, continuously overlaid upon itself, forming a kinetic image.
-Over time certain iconographic images developed, certain curves in the road, views through breaks in the trees that were seen over and over again, no matter where one was traveling.
+It’s like trying to draw a rushing river!
+My best responses are usually gestural, skeins of lines following the horizon, the shapes of the trees and the curve of the road – continuously overlaid upon itself, forming a kinetic image.
+Over time certain iconographic images developed, certain curves in the road, views through breaks in trees that were seen over and over again, no matter where one was traveling.
 The road, like the river, is ever changing and ever the same.

-The drawings on this page were done between the summer of 2012 and the end of 2013, as my band The Dust set out across Europe, North and South America, and even India.
+The drawings on this page were done between the summer of 2012 and 2015, as I traveled across Europe, North and South America, Asia, Australia and India.
 A series done from the passenger seat of a Mercedes Sprinter Van as we traveled on the Autobahn across Germany, and into Denmark.
-Another created while driving through the Eastern United States, from Connecticut to Virginia, New York City to Ohio.
-Later series track routes in Nova Scotia, Canada, on the route from Halifax to Cape Breton, through Spanish deserts, along the west coast from Vancouver to San Diego, and in the northeast of India.
+Another created while driving through the Eastern United States in a Ford Econoline, from Connecticut to Virginia, New York City to Ohio.
+Later series track routes in Nova Scotia, Canada, on the route from Halifax to Cape Breton, through Spanish deserts, along the west coast from Vancouver to San Diego, and in northeast regions of India.

 New York City